BP to appeal Gulf oil spill payment ruling to U.S. Supreme Court

 The British oil company will appeal Monday's decision by the 5th U.S. Circuit Court of Appeals in New Orleans not to disturb a divided three-judge panel's March ruling over the payments.
 It will also ask the 5th Circuit not to require that it pay businesses for economic losses during the appeal.

 BP has complained that the settlement it negotiated to cover business loss claims is being interpreted incorrectly by the businesses' lawyers and claims administrator Patrick Juneau.
-It said making payments unrelated to the spill could push the settlement's estimated $9.2 billion cost significantly higher.
+It said making payments unrelated to the spill could push the settlement's estimated $9.2 billion (5.45 billion pounds) cost significantly higher.

 "No company would agree to pay for losses that it did not cause, and BP certainly did not when it entered into this settlement," BP said.